Top tips for conference first-timers

 Stephen Abram has blogged a great set of suggestions for first-time library conference delegates, from the personally practical to the professionally prudent.
 Some of our teams are on the road at the moment (publisher services are at SSP in Crystal City; library services are about to head over to Baltimore for SLA), so it seemed pertinent.
 Some of my favourites from Stephen's tips (to give you a selection which might encourage you to read them all):

-"Bring at least two pairs of shoes" (I learned the value of this during my nth footsore journey from hall 4.2 to hall 8.0 at my first Frankfurt some years ago -- and this was in flat shoes that I'd borrowed from my mother and was sure would be a safe bet)
+"Bring at least two pairs of shoes" (I learned the value of this during my nth footsore journey from hall 4.2 to hall 8.0 at my first Frankfurt some years ago -- and this was in flat shoes that I'd borrowed from my mother and was sure would be a safe bet)'Nuff said!

 "Make your schedule in advance (at least at the start of the day, but earlier if possible).
 Include all of the options you might like so that if one desired session is cancelled or doesn't meet your expectations or needs then you can hop over to another.
 Make sure you note the room locations so you can evaluate how much time you have to get there between sessions."